jgao18/gimme-shelter/README.md

 ## Shelter Registration

 To participate, shelters must register as well.
 Shelters have their own registration form at *(insert domain name here)* which makes them visible to nearby clients and tracks reservations and availability as clients make and drop reservations.
+Shelters update their capacity and availability as necessary.

 ## Built With

 * [Flask](http://flask.pocoo.org/) - A Python library that allows us to make SQL queries
 * [Google Maps API](https://developers.google.com/maps/) - Used to build distance matrices
 * [Bootstrap](http://getbootstrap.com/) - Used to quickly put together a website that automatically works on mobile
+* [MySQL](http://www.mysql.com/) - Open Source database environment

 ## Authors